ncagle/DNS-over-HTTPS/conn.data-considered-bad.md

 ## data

-the name we use internally for pointing to the main transfer object
+the name we use internally for pointing to the main transfer object: `struct Curl_easy`

 ## conn

-the name we use internally for connection objects
+the name we use internally for connection objects: `struct connectdata`

 ## `data->conn`